betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 behind you.
 Newer products can make this feature work without requiring anything special behind you.
 In particular, you can hide a messy office by using a photo you take of your office when it was once clean.

+### <a name='bandwidth-management'>Bandwidth management</a>

+Bandwidth management are those features of the virtual meeting product that enable any attendee to do some amount of management of the bandwidth to/from their device.
+An example is WebEx's ability for an attendee to disable all incoming video.
+Other options may involve aspects of tools apart from the virtual meeting software itself.
+For example, the camera you use may have ability to control video quality explicitly allowing you to *always* share only low quality video to conserve bandwidth.

 ## <a name='experiences-in-actual-use'>Experiences in actual use</a>